Estimating means of bounded random variables by betting: The capital process, betting, and martingales

-The above proposition can be generalized to an even more remarkable, yet simple, result: for any arbitrary set of distributions $\Scal$, \emph{every} $\Scal$-NM is of the same form.
+Proposition~\ref{proposition:betting} can be generalized to another remarkable, yet simple, result: for any set of distributions $\Scal$, \emph{every} test martingale for $\Scal$ has the same form.

-\begin{proposition}[Universal representation] For any arbitrary set of (possibly unbounded) distributions $\Scal$, every $\Scal$-NM $(M_t)$ is necessarily of the form $M_t = \prod_{i=1}^t (1 + \lambda_i Z_i)$ for some predictable $\lambda_i \leq 1$ and some $Z_i \geq -1$, $\Scal$-almost surely, and $\EE_S[Z_i | \Fcal_{i-1}] = 0$ for every $S \in \Scal$.
-The same statement also holds for nonnegative $\Scal$-supermartingales, with the $=0$ replaced by $\leq 0$. \end{proposition} The proof can be found in Section~\ref{proof:universal}.
-The above proposition immediately makes our techniques actionable for a wide class of nonparametric testing and estimation problems.
+\begin{proposition}[Universal representation] For any arbitrary set of (possibly unbounded) distributions $\Scal$, $(M_t)$ is a test martingale for $\Scal$ if and only if $M_t = \prod_{i=1}^t (1 + \lambda_i Z_i)$ for some $Z_i \geq -1$ such that $\EE_S[Z_i | \Fcal_{i-1}] = 0$ for every $S \in \Scal$, and some predictable $\lambda_i$ such that $\lambda_iZ_i\geq -1$.
+The same claim also holds for test supermartingales for $\Scal$, with the aforementioned ``$=0$'' replaced by ``$\leq 0$''. \end{proposition} The proof can be found in Section~\ref{proof:universal}.
+The above proposition immediately makes this paper's techniques actionable for a wide class of nonparametric testing and estimation problems.
 We give an example relating to quantiles later.